Roles: Fellow design-led researcher, interviewer, design strategy & implementation.

 Activity and inspirational stories for co-design

-We designed a book for caregivers to use with their loved ones, which included a series of sensory reflections, focusing on smell, touch, taste, and symbolic meaning "self" which guide users from sense to memory to discussion.
+We designed a book for people (who are dying, or otherwise) to use with their caregivers & loved ones, which included a series of sensory reflections, focusing on smell, touch, taste, and symbolic meaning "self" which guide users from sense to memory to discussion.
 This is meant to be a tool to begin these discussions with their loved ones.
 Also included are an anthology of stories that we encountered in our research journey, of caregivers using sensory hacks in ways that reduced patient’s pain and elevated their experience as they were dying.

 Implications for practice